TriKro/rsb-content/part3-generative_market_research/contextual-inquiry.md

 ### Field Tips

-* “Apprentice yourself to the customer and learn how they are currently solving their problems without your product.” - @TriKro
+* “Apprentice yourself to the customer and learn how they are currently solving their problems without your product.” —@TriKro

 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)